 This four week core learning experience provides the resident with an opportunity to be responsible for ensuring safe and effective medication use, monitoring medicine patients, addressing non-formulary drug requests, and providing drug information and education to healthcare professionals, patients, and caregivers.

-During the four week core Medicine II rotation the resident will build on their previous Medicine I experience to follow and manage more critical patients on the cardiology unit.
+During the four week core Medicine II rotation, the resident will build on their previous Medicine I experience to follow and manage more critical patients on the cardiology unit.
 Pharmacists who routinely work with these Cardiology-based patients provide direct patient care by reviewing patient profiles, managing and optimizing medication therapy, and providing medication education.
 The resident will be responsible for more independent management of these services.
 Residents will demonstrate a layered learning model when working with students.

 Critical Care (Stacy Emmett, RPh, BCCCP)

 This five week core learning experience provides the resident an opportunity to practice in the treatment of critical care patients in the Intensive Care Unit.
 Residents will review patient profiles, monitor target medications, and consult on specific disease states and general hospital prophylactic measures.
 Residents will participate in daily multidisciplinary rounds, making recommendations to therapeutic regimens and providing needed drug information.

 This five week core learning experience will provide the resident with training in the acutely ill patients in the emergency department (ED).
 The resident will have an opportunity to conduct thorough medication review for all ED orders, conduct medication reconciliation on all patients admitted, and initiate and manage several medication therapies.
 The resident responds to all activations including CPR’s, trauma, stroke, and septic swarms.
 The resident will have the opportunity to assist ED providers with dosing for procedural sedations and rapid sequence intubations, lumbar punctures, and closed reductions of joint subluxations and long-bone fractures.

 This five week core learning experience will provide the resident with training in the treatment of pediatric medicine patients in the Pediatric Unit, Pediatric Intensive Care Unit, Neonatal Intensive Care Unit, and Mother Newborn Care Unit.
 The resident will review patient profiles, monitor medications, consult on specific disease states, formulate therapeutic plans and make recommendations to health care providers when appropriate.